caralinebruz/knn_document_classification/README.md

 Since I run the model for three different values of K and compare them, the final lines output by my code:
 ```
-2022-08-03 14:52:56 INFO     Final Model Evaluation:
+2022-08-03 21:37:19 INFO     Final Model Evaluation:
-2022-08-03 14:52:56 INFO     your model rocks! all values of K agree on the winning category: Mortgage Rates
+2022-08-03 21:37:19 INFO     your model rocks! all values of K agree on the winning category: Hoof and Mouth Disease
 ```

+## MODEL PERFORMANCE

-In all test cases my model has agreed 100% of the time for values of k=3, k=6, and k=9
+In 9/10 test cases my model has agreed 100% of the time for values of k=3, k=6, and k=9 :)

+In just one file: `unknown_10.txt` I got different results for different values of k.

 Thanks!